ranguard/www-leo-cuckoo-org/root/cv/index.md

 ### Emap Online - Technical Manager
 ##### April 2000 -  Jan 2001

-Emap Online: <a href="http://www.emaponline.com/">www.emaponline.com</a> was the award winning online division of Emap PLC, one of the worlds largest publishing companies.
+Emap Online: was the award winning online division of [Emap PLC](https://www.emap.com/), one of the worlds largest publishing companies.

 As Technical Manager I was able to build a strong team of people and guide the teams development to a point where we had invested sufficient time to